Tunisia seeks new leader to boost economy, fight terror

 Sunday’s first-round vote is only the second democratic presidential election that Tunisia has seen since a popular uprising brought down autocrat Zine El Abidine Ben Ali in 2011 and triggered the Arab Spring uprisings across the region.
 While the Arab Spring led to deadly civil wars that still haunt countries such as Syria and Libya, it brought democracy to Tunisia.

+“The most important thing is that the vote be transparent … and reflect the choice of voters,” said retired journalist Radhia Ziadi, alluding to the days when Ben Ali won election after election with well over 90% of the votes.

-Sunday’s early election follows the death in office in July of the nation’s first democratically elected leader, Beji Caid Essebsi
+Sunday’s early election follows the death in office in July of the nation’s first democratically elected leader, Beji Caid Essebsi.
+His widow, Chadlia Saida Farhat, died on Sunday, aged 83, as Tunisians were voting for a new president, his son Hafedh announced on his Facebook page.